mbbu/Transcriptomics_project/Documentation/RNASeq_pipeline.md

 ```
 ### Output

-Unfornately our overall alignment rate for each of the datasets was barely 50% as shown below,
+Unfortunately, our overall alignment rate for each of the datasets was barely 50%, as shown below,
 ```
 SRR9987838 -50.70% overall alignment rate
 SRR9987839 -49.69% overall alignment rate